Keeping a Jenkins Recon Pipeline Stable Over Time

 TL;DR Build a matrix over Nextcloud branches and PHP versions.
 Checkout Nextcloud server + app sources, then sync the app into the server tree.
 Run JS unit tests, build assets,...

-This series documents the exact “rotate everything” workflow we ran in prod, and why the order matters more than the individual commands.
-What this post focuses on: dependency...
+This series documents a full production-style rotation workflow and why the order matters more than the individual commands.
+What this post focuses on: dependency chain (what...

 Caido is a modern web security proxy built for speed and day-to-day usability.
 If you’re coming from tools like Burp or ZAP, the core workflow will feel familiar—intercept traffic,...